ioccc-src/winner/1992/nathan/README.md

 were/are.
 Certain US federal officials can get away with shipping arms to certain nations in apparent violation of US laws, but I personally can't re-distribute a program contest entry to the network!

+### Updated personal note from chongo:

+We removed the Email address from the above quote (although you can still see it in the [nathan.orig.c](%%REPO_URL%%/1992/nathan/nathan.orig.c) code) because sending Email to that address is not requirement today.
+The [nathan.c](%%REPO_URL%%/1992/nathan/nathan.c) file now contains the source you would have received in reply.

+Thankfully much of the ridiculous US crypto regulations has been amended to the extent where the above historical "_workaround_" is **no longer required**.

 ## Author's remarks: